deckchairlabs/mesozoic/README.md

 });

 /**
- * Exclude files from the build, relative to "root"
+ * Exclude files from the build, relative to "root".
+ * Any file that matches the provided patterns wont' be copied to the output directory.
  */
 builder.setExcluded([
   "./README.md",
 ]);

 /**
- * Files with should have their contents hashed, great for long lived caching */ builder.setHashed([
+ * Files which should have their contents hashed and added to the filename, great for long lived caching */ builder.setHashed([
   "./src/**/*.+(ts|tsx|js|jsx|css)",